 Thank you Leander ISD for hosting our meeting this year.

-The 2014 Annual Meeting provides an opportunity for students who are registered in the American Indian Education Program and their parents to become more informed about Title VII’s program and services.
-Please use this opportunity tovoice your students’ needs at this important meeting.
+The 2014 Annual Meeting provides an opportunity for the public, students who are registered in the American Indian Education Program and their parents to become more informed about Title VII’s program and services.
+Parents, please use this opportunity to voice your students’ needs at this important meeting.